-Incorporating up to 14 bridges, from Albert Bridge to Tower Bridge, once complete the llluminated River will be the longest public art commission in the world at 2.3 miles in length, along 4.5 nautical miles of the River Thames.
-Each bridge will have a specially designed sequence personally created by the artist and all together will shine a subtle and beautiful light on the Thames and London for many years to come.
+The llluminated River is the longest public art commission in the world.
+Each bridge has a specially designed sequence personally created by the artist and all together they shine a subtle and beautiful light on the Thames and London.

 American light artist Leo Villareal and London architects Lifschutz Davidson Sandilands impressed the jury of the competition with their exciting kinetic artwork as well as their respect for the natural environment, local inhabitants and the architectural character and history of the bridges.

 In this walk we look at the first four bridges to be illuminated: